babylonchain/babylonchain.github.io/docs/modules/epoching.md

 Instead, it defines wrapped versions for them in the epoching module: `MsgWrappedCreateValidator`, `MsgWrappedDelegate`, `MsgWrappedBeginRedelegate`, and `MsgWrappedUndelegate`.
 The epoching module receives these messages at any time, but will only process them at the end of each epoch.

-### Delaying wrapped messages to the end of epochs
+### Delaying Wrapped Messages to the End of Epochs

 The epoching module will handle wrapped staking-related messages at the end of each epoch.
 To this end, the epoching module maintains a message queue for each epoch.